 The big loop includes Angkor Wat, Angkor Thom, Preah Khan, Neak Pean, Ta Som, East Mebon and Pre Rup.

-The resources above will allow you to get your head around the layout of the main section of Angkor Wat Archaeological Park so you have the information necessary to customise your own perfect trip.
-The 1-day itinerary proposed below is what I consider to be the best route with consideration to timing, avoiding crowds, and maximising what you are able to enjoyably see.
+The 1-day itinerary proposed below is what we consider to be the best route.
+We’ve taken into consideration timing, avoiding crowds, and maximising what you are able to enjoyably see.

 Stop #1: Angkor Wat Temple at Sunrise